Pecan Sandies Recipe: The Buttery, Nutty Shortbread Cookie You Need

 Ingredients you’ll need

-This pecan sandies cookie recipe is super easy, requires only a few ingredients, and is a must make for the holidays.
-This is an egg-free cookie recipe so that you can serve a perfect cookie treat to those with egg allergies.
+This pecan sandies cookie recipe is super easy, requires only a few ingredients, and is a must-make for the holidays.
+This is an egg-free cookie recipe, so you can serve a perfect treat to those with egg allergies.
 Here is what you will need:

 pecan sandies cookies ingredients on a tray.